-didn’t feel right adding any additional instruments to this one, because it’s a really personal song, and also because i wanted the video to be a showcase for zara. it would be a little less of a showcase if every once in a while you got “random bearded person who isn’t zara doing things”.
+Didn’t feel right adding any additional instruments to this one, because it’s a really personal song, and also because I wanted the video to be a showcase for Zara.
+It would be a little less of a showcase if every once in a while you got “random bearded person who isn’t Zara doing things” sneaking into the frame.